-Please note that designer toys are my main focus currently so take on fewer illustration projects, so please do contact me well in advance.
+Please note that designer toys are my main focus currently so take on very fewer illustration projects now, so please do contact me well in advance.
 If you’re interested in working with me or just want to get in touch about any aspect of my work, please do not hesitate to contact me:

 As of 2019 I will be taking on less illustration work to focus on my designer toys & events.
 If you are looking for commissioned illustrations or design toys it’s vital to contact me well in advanced of when you need to see if it’s something i can fit into my schedule.

 I love making designer toys, however I mainly sell at shows & events.
 I do take custom commissions occasionally, but as I tend to do them in batches I will normally announce on social media when I open for custom/commission toy slots.
 Due to the hand crafted nature they can take approx 3+ months.

 Some items I sell on my (Big Cartel) eshop so check there first.

 - How much do you charge for commissions/customs?